-Arnau’s music has been championed by groups like the Orchestre National d’Île-de-France, Uusinta Ensemble (Finland), Bent Frequency (Atlanta, USA), Locrian Chamber Players (New York, USA), Camerata Eduard Toldrà (Vilanova i la Geltrú, Catalonia), and the Lucerne Festival Contemporary Orchestra (Switzerland).
+His music has been championed by ensembles and orchestras worldwide, including the Orchestre National d’Île-de-France ONDIF (Paris), Uusinta Ensemble (Finland), Ensemble Recherche (Germany), Bent Frequency (Atlanta, USA), Locrian Chamber Players (New York City), Vertixe Sonora (Galicia), Camerata Eduard Toldrà (Catalonia), and the Lucerne Festival Contemporary Orchestra (Switzerland).

 Michèle Tosi, music critic, France

-“already demonstrates a great mastery of orchestral writing”
+“already demonstrating a fine mastery of orchestral writing”

 George Benjamin, composer, United Kingdom